ahan-halder/rolloutguardian/README.md

 ### 5.2 Trace-based statistical association (medium precision, needs traffic)

-If the flag's evaluation context is propagated onto request traces (a common pattern with OpenFeature/FME hooks emitting OpenTelemetry attributes), BlastGate mines historical traces and tests whether a downstream service's latency distribution differs significantly between requests where the flag was on vs. off:
+If the flag's evaluation context is propagated onto request traces (a common pattern with OpenFeature/FME hooks emitting OpenTelemetry attributes), RolloutGuardian mines historical traces and tests whether a downstream service's latency distribution differs significantly between requests where the flag was on vs. off: